Andrew Antoniolli: Ipswich city councillor (2000–2017)

-ICP later faced public and media scrutiny regarding financial management and progress, with questions raised about governance and transparency.
-A 2018 ABC investigation revealed ICP had made enormous losses ($78 million), delivering little progress despite over a decade of planning.
-Media coverage quoted critics who claimed ratepayers had been 'short-changed' due to perceived lack of oversight.
-Some commentators alleged that councillors, including Antoniolli, should have exercised stronger financial controls.

-A Courier-Mail report in 2018 confirmed the project had stalled for years, despite previous council claims that progress was imminent.
+ICP later faced public and media scrutiny regarding its financial management and progress, with questions raised about governance and transparency.
+A 2018 ABC News investigation revealed ICP had made losses of A$78 million, delivering little progress despite over a decade of planning.
+Critics claimed ratepayers had been "short-changed" due to perceived lack of oversight, and some commentators alleged that councillors, including Antoniolli, should have exercised stronger financial controls.
+A 2018 Courier-Mail report confirmed that the project had stalled for years despite previous council claims that progress was imminent.
 Although construction on Ipswich Central eventually resumed in mid-2018, some critics argued that ICP had not met its objectives and raised concerns about the use of public resources.

-In August 2016, Antoniolli was involved in a widely publicised incident at Fire Station 101, Ipswich's council-run innovation hub.
-According to media reports, a verbal altercation with then-Mayor Paul Pisasale allegedly escalated into a physical confrontation.
-According to media reports at the time, some witnesses alleged that Antoniolli threw a punch.
-Antoniolli denied the allegation, describing it as a 'robust discussion' with no physical contact".
+In August 2016 Antoniolli was involved in a widely publicised incident at Fire Station 101, Ipswich's council-run innovation hub.
+According to media reports a verbal altercation with then-Mayor Paul Pisasale allegedly escalated into a physical confrontation, with some witnesses alleging that Antoniolli threw a punch.
+Antoniolli denied the allegation, describing it as a "robust discussion" with no physical contact.
 No formal complaints or charges were made.

-The following year, Antoniolli contested the 2017 mayoral by-election after Pisasale's resignation and was elected Mayor of Ipswich in August 2017.
-His Division 7 seat was later filled by David Martin, who won the ensuing by-election.